odygrd/quill/docs/timestamp_types.rst

 ------------------------------------------------------------------

 In some cases, when using TSC for log statements, you might want to obtain a timestamp that is synchronized with the timestamp seen in the log statements.
-To achieve this, you can use the :cpp:class:`quill::BackendTscClock`.
+To achieve this, you can use the :cpp:class:`BackendTscClock`.
 See the example below:

 .. code-block:: cpp